yostane/xamarin_guide/ItemsDetailXamarin/README.md

 !["Add NuGet packages"](./assets/add-nuget.png)

-Look `Newtonsoft.Json` for and add it.
+Look for `Newtonsoft.Json` and add it to the portable class library project.

 !["Newtonsoft JSON"](./assets/newtonsoft_json.png)